-Sarah Latto studied music at Cambridge University, where she held a choral scholarship with Sidney Sussex College, completing her BA Hons in 2010.
+Sarah Latto studied music at Cambridge University, where she held a choral scholarship with Sidney Sussex College.
 She studied conducting with Stephen Layton, and performed in masterclasses with Stephen Cleobury, Andrew Nethsingha and Timothy Brown.
 After graduating, Sarah continued her conducting studies in Brighton, where she worked closely with Brighton Early Music Festival as a vocal coach and director.
 In 2014, she was awarded the Association of British Choral Directors bursary scheme for young conductors, and in 2015 received a Conducting Fellowship to the Norfolk Chamber Music Course at Yale University.